bucknell-hci-2019/bucknell-hci-2019.github.io/designs/vr_assn.md

 ---
 layout: page
-title: Design for Another World
+title: Design for Aspirational VR
 exclude: true
 ---

 - **Group size:** Teams of 4
-- **Demo Day:** TODO
+- **Demo Day:** 4/23
-- **Design Doc Due:** TODO
+- **Design Doc Due:** 4/26 11pm

-In this design sprint, we will be **exploring virtual reality to consider what it will be like when computation can transport us to another place.** Transport someone to a real location, inside a game, among abstract art... whatever you think would be interesting, immersive, and compelling!
+In this design sprint, what we called in class **aspirational VR.** There are many possible applications and futures for VR.
+Some are hopeful and exciting, others nudge us closer to a what feels like a dystopian relationship with technology.

+The goal of this design module is to _design something that embodies what we think VR **should** be_.

 ### The Design Process
 To start out this design sprint you should....